funcwj/aps/examples/sse/torchscript_dcunet/README.md

-# Cpp Example
+# Notes

-A example showcasing the way to perform speech enhancement (single-channel) using Torch Script.
+A old example showcasing the way to perform speech enhancement (single-channel) using TorchScript.
 The pre-trained model is based on [Deep Complex U-Net](https://openreview.net/pdf?id=SkeRTsAcYm) structure.

 ## Compile & Test
 ```bash